BlueBrain/projectionizer/doc/source/theory_practice.rst

 **sonata** outputs two files:
  * **projections.sonata**: projections in a SONATA format functionalized with spykfunc
  * **user.target**: target file containing the fiber IDs (sgid)

-If SONATA format is used, the projections need to be functionalized/parameterized using spykfunc after the main run.
-For more information on how to run it, see the tutorial.